dfm/emcee/docs/tutorials/autocorr.rst

 where :math:`\tau_f` is the *integrated autocorrelation time* for the chain :math:`f(\theta^{(n)})`.
-In other words, :math:`N/\tau_f` is the effective number of samples and :math:`\tau_f` is the number of steps that are needed before the chain “forgets” where it started.
+In other words, :math:`N/\tau_f` is the effective number of samples and :math:`\tau_f` is the number of steps that are needed before the chain "forgets" where it started.
 This means that, if you can estimate :math:`\tau_f`, then you can estimate the number of samples that you need to generate to reduce the relative error on your target integral to (say) a few percent.

 **Note:** It is important to remember that :math:`\tau_f` depends on the specific function :math:`f(\theta)`.
-This means that there isn’t just *one* integrated autocorrelation time for a given Markov chain.
+This means that there isn't just *one* integrated autocorrelation time for a given Markov chain.
 Instead, you must compute a different :math:`\tau_f` for any integral you estimate using the samples.